ThePrimeagen/i-fixed/git/README.md

 New programmers don't even know the difference between Github and Git

 Yet everyday there are millions of juniors around the world struggling with merge conflicts.
+Making repos that look like a game of Guitar Hero

 Many have tried to fix Git before: